chaunceygardiner/weewx-nws/README.md

 **This plugin requires Python 3.7, WeeWX 4 or 5**

-**If you are updating from versions less than 4.1, you MUST delete the nws database (nws.sdb) before restarting weewx.
-This is because the database schema has changed.
-If you don't do this, nws won't work and the following statement will be in the weewx log:
+**If you are updating from versions less than 4.5.4, you MUST delete the nws database (nws.sdb) before restarting weewx.
+This is because the database schema has changed.**
-  ERROR user.nws: You must delete the nws.sdb database and restart weewx.
-It contains an old schema!
-  Note: There will also be other nws errors in the log. **

 # Installation Instructions